-Cacti are wonderful to paint in watercolour.
-They’re super simple – just long ovals stacked on top of each other.
+Cactus paintings are wonderful to create in watercolour.
+They’re super simple and ideal for watercolour beginners – just long ovals stacked on top of each other.
 Make use of white space to create the effect of sunlight, and use a small brush for the spines.

 What you will need

 - A brush (ideally a medium size and a small one for the spine details)

 - Hooker’s Green

 All the watercolour paint I use is from Winsor & Newton.
 Don’t worry if you don’t have these exact colours – just find the closest match in your palette.

 You’ll need a mid-green tone for the cactus, and a darker green for the spikes.
 If you don’t have a darker colour, mix one by adding a dark blue or black to your green.

 Video: How to paint a cactus in watercolour